AllureOfTheStars/Allure/GameDefinition/PLAYING.md

                 R              rest (wait 100 times)
                 c              close door

 Inventory and items-related keys are as follows.
-The 'a' and 'f' commands are generalized versions the other item manipulation commands, offering a wider default item choice.
+The `a` and `f` commands are generalized versions the other item manipulation commands, offering a wider default item choice.